davidgilbertson/davidg-site/README.md

 My JS is 210kb (most of which is fat React) but that's not so bad because the page is rendered server-side it looks finished without the JS.

+## Magic Numbers
+Here be a list of funny looking settings that future me may be puzzled by:

+* In package.json > tasks, `UV_THREADPOOL_SIZE` in the dev task is because of `https://github.com/sass/node-sass/issues/857`.

 ## TODO
 * On each new build I should be clearing out the `dist` directory.